the-s-is-silent/Capture-GP-DeCiv/README.md

 # Capture-GP-DeCiv
 Ever wanted to capture those Great People the AI leaves unprotected?
 Ever wanted to do so in DeCiv?
 Then this is the mod for you!
-Also compatible with other DeCiv expansion mods.
+Also supports usage alongside other DeCiv expansion mods such as [Bamboolord's](https://github.com/RealBamboolord) "Bamboo DeCiv Expans", [Indonesian Gentleman's](https://github.com/carriontrooper) "Forgotten Factions for DeCiv" and "Followers of the Green for DeCiv", and of course, my "Outlaws of the Wastes" mod.
+Does not support the [Mechanized](https://github.com/EPG333/The-Mechanized-Derusted) [Rebalance](https://github.com/the-s-is-silent/The-Mechanized-Refurbished) mods due to them having different replacements for the Great Farmer.

+(Note: Great Sages and faction specific replacements for them still cannot be captured.
+This mod also applies the "Settlement GI Split" balance change from Outlaws of the Wastes even if that mod is not enabled.)